 It is a VAT scheme or treatment, which is aimed at avoiding consumers being charged VAT twice on the full price of second-hand goods.
 This is what used to happen when VAT was first introduced in the UK.

 When a VAT registered trader buys and sells second-hand goods, which would normally be taxable, they are entitled to account for VAT only on the gross profit.

 The scheme applies to almost all second-hand goods, including most coins, medallions, and bars.
-However, it specifically excludes “investment gold coins and bars” as these are exempt from VAT in the EU and UK.
+However, it specifically excludes “investment gold coins and bars” as these are exempt from VAT in the UK.

 It normally applies to goods on which VAT has already been paid on purchase by a private (non-VAT registered) individual, or which was privately owned before VAT was introduced.